MartinTheDragon/Nuclear-Tech-Mod-Remake/docs/contributing/localization/data_generation.md

 Now you can add that new language provider to the list of language providers in `NuclearLanguageProviders` by appending your newly created file like the other existing providers.

-Assuming you following everything correctly: Congratulations, you successfully added a new language provider for your language.
+Assuming you followed everything correctly: Congratulations, you successfully added a new language provider for your language.

 You can now move on to adding and editing translations for the mod.